xereda/office-webapp-test/README.md

 Offices has unit and end-to-end testing coverage.
 Through Vercel's architecture, it has automatic deployment with each update of the main branch of the git repository.

-For data persistence, the application integrates with a mock service, the [mockapi.io](http://mockapi.io/).
+Although not a requirement, for data persistence, the application integrates with Vercel Serverless Functions.

 Demo application:
 https://office-webapp-test.vercel.app/